SruthiJayaram/marketing-intelligence-dashboard/README.md

 ## 📝 License

-This project is developed for educational and assessment purposes.
-Please refer to the repository settings for licensing information.
+This project is developed for educational purposes.

-## 🤝 Contributing

-This project was created as part of a marketing analytics assessment.
-For questions or suggestions, please contact the repository owner.

----

-**Built with** ❤️ **using Python, Streamlit, and modern data science tools**